mislav/poignant-guide/_posts/1900-01-03-quick-ride.md

 As seen above, the `new` class method is most often used to create things.
 In the above example, we’re asking Ruby to make a new oak door for us.
-Of course, Ruby has to have an understanding of how to make a door—as well as a wealth of timber, lumberjacks, and those long, wiggily, two-man saws.
+Of course, Ruby has to have an understanding of how to make a door—as well as a wealth of timber, lumberjacks, and those long, wiggly, two-man saws.

 ![Plenty of chunky bacon to go around.](../images/the.foxes-4e.png "Plenty of chunky bacon to go around.")